 political in nature.
 The reduction of green-house gas (GHG) emissions has becoming a

 topical issue due to the Kyoto Protocol which requires the European Union (EU) to reduce

-its emissions by 8% from 1990 levels.
+its emissions by 8%.
 Physicists in Finland have calculated that the

 EU could reduce carbon dioxide emissions by up to 53 million tons if

 our daily lives will also depend to a great degree on advancements in the field

 of cryogenic cooling.
 New, high-efficiency magnetocaloric-effect compounds such

 are expected to enter the marketplace soon.
 Such

 materials should make possible compact, refrigeration units to facilitate additional